 Love taking photos?
 You’re in for a treat – there are plenty of opportunities for Hong Kong street photography if you know where to go!

 6. Don’t stick to just Central and Soho

-Read on for fantastic Hong Kong day trips that don’t involve too much hassle and travel time or head on over here for things to do in Hong Kong that most probably aren’t in your guidebook!
+Read on for fantastic Hong Kong day trips that don’t involve too much hassle and travel time, click here for the best short hikes in Hong Kong that aren’t too strenuous, or head on over here for things to do in Hong Kong that most probably aren’t in your guidebook!

-7. Don’t hop into a taxi without cash
+7. Don’t hop into a taxi without cold, hard cash

 One of the first things you have to do when you arrive in Hong Kong is get an Octopus card.
 It is a stored value card that works on all forms of public transportation as well as all convenience stores (and some other shops).
 You can purchase your tourist Octopus card in advance here – pick it up from the airport when you arrive, and it comes with HK$50 already pre-loaded!